 |ownCloud: system requirements|

-When the ownCloud server is installed and set up (there is an article in our Digital Guide which explains how to do this on a Raspberry Pi), files can be uploaded to it using the desktop program.
-In addition to having free desktop clients for macOS, Windows, and Linux, there are also mobile apps for Android and iOS that are available in the Google Play Store and Apple App Store.
+When the ownCloud server is installed and set up - there is an article in our Digital Guide which explains how to do this on a Raspberry Pi ,files can be uploaded to it using the desktop program.
+In addition to having free desktop clients for macOS, Windows, and Linux, there are also mobile apps for Android and iOS that are available in the Google Play Store and Apple App Store (free or low cost).
 Using these applications, the ownCloud user can create their own local directory, which can then be synchronized with the cloud server whenever and wherever the user desires (assuming they are connected to the Internet).
 Thanks to the file-sharing feature, files can also be shared with other users (password-protected if necessary), so they can access them as well.

-If you own a business, the ownCloud team offers professional, paid support with two different subscription packages to choose from: The standard subscription includes e-mail support on weekdays and costs $3,600 (for 50 users), or $5,760 (for 100 users) per year.
+If you own a business, the ownCloud team offers professional, paid support with two different subscription packages to choose from (Updated: April 2021): The standard subscription includes email support on weekdays and costs $3,600 (for 50 users), or $5,760 (for 100 users) per year.
 This support model is based on the standard, free AGPLv3 license, so any customizations to the cloud software are also shared with the community.
-The enterprise subscription, which costs $9,000 (for 50 users) or $14,400 (for 100 users) per year, is linked to the ownCloud commercial license, so companies do not just get global e-mail and phone support, but also gain access to a number of exclusive modules that are only available in the Enterprise package. iOS and Android apps are also free in this package.
+The enterprise subscription, which costs $9,000 (for 50 users) or $14,400 (for 100 users) per year, is linked to the ownCloud commercial license, so companies do not just get global email and phone support, but also gain access to several exclusive modules that are only available in the Enterprise package. iOS and Android apps are also free in this package.

 ownCloud offers users and administrators various additional features that optimize the cloud’s usability.
 Here is an overview of the product: